nvim-neorg/neorg/docs/README.md

 # Creating Modules
 Now's the fun part, you gotta learn how the module system works and how to program for it!
 A mini walkthrough is available at [CREATING_MODULES.md](/docs/CREATING_MODULES.md)

+# The Future
+Want to know what's brewing up behind the scenes?
+Take a look at the [written roadmap](/docs/ROADMAP.md) to see where we're headed!